-An emergency anaesthesia drug box is present in the ED refrigerator, which contains the immediately needed drugs for anaesthesia (induction agents, muscle relaxants) and vasopressors.
+An emergency anaesthesia drug box is present in the ED refrigerator, which contains the immediately needed drugs for inducing anaesthesia and vasopressors.
 Use this box in the first instance.
 Controlled drugs will need to be taken from the CD cupboard as always.